Field Trips

 Bus and Visitor Parking Map

-Explore the Grand Valley with our Environmental Institute field trips!
-EUREKA! staff will meet you at a trailhead or other outdoor location to facilitate a hike and/or teach about our fascinating local ecosystems.
+Explore science outdoors in the Grand Valley with our Environmental Institute team!
+EUREKA! staff will meet you at a trailhead or other outdoor location to facilitate a hike and teach about our fascinating local ecosystems.

 Untitled design (4).png